jordan4ibanez/lite-xl-notes/README.md

 5. a simple button that does a thing to make another button
 6. a group of buttons
 7. a drop down menu
+8. a window like the settings window
+9. put things into the window
-8. editing helpers (scope, indentation, etc)
+10. editing helpers (scope, indentation, etc)